Just Breathe, Okâwîmâwaskiy

 Vines

 VINES is a site-adaptive work created by Melanie Kloetzel (kloetzel&co.) with dramaturgical support from Brandy Leary (Anandam Dancetheatre).
-The work explores what it means for the human body to corporeally adapt to urban spaces by rigorously embodying growth patterns from plants.
+The work explores how the human body can corporeally adapt to urban spaces by rigorously embodying growth patterns from climbing plants.

-VINES considers what it might mean for dancing bodies to adopt ideas from the more-than-human world to impact a series of cityscapes, just as, perhaps, plants do when enacting a reclamation of abandoned or disused areas.
+The VINES process asks dancing bodies to adopt ideas from the more-than-human world to impact a series of spaces, just as, perhaps, plants do when enacting a reclamation of abandoned or disused areas.

-The work is currently in research development in both Toronto and Calgary with support from Canada Council for the Arts.
+The work has enjoyed research development in both Toronto and Calgary with support from Canada Council for the Arts.

 The Coming Silence film